department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/README.md

 ### User Goals

 - **Veterans:** Review and update information about my dependents.
-Practically: Submit a valid 686c from start to finish online at va.gov, as represented by one of three AMA forms.
+Practically: View the dependents currently on a compensation award, and submit a valid form 686c and form 674 from start to finish online at va.gov
-- TODO: Determine whether other forms are part of this goal.

 ### Business Goals